-Begin at the top of the one kilometre long Canyon Road and stroll down hill back toward the historical district.
+Begin at the top of the one-kilometer-long Canyon Road and stroll downhill back toward the historical district.
 Take your time to stop in at galleries that catch your eye.
-Oh, and be sure to swap the coin purse out for the check book, it’s not unusual to find pieces going for over $100k on Canyon Road.
+Oh, and be sure to swap the coin purse out for the checkbook, it’s not unusual to find pieces going for over $100k on Canyon Road.
 You break it you buy it.

 #6: Pull Up a Stool at the Del Charro Saloon

-With great drinks and even better atmosphere, Del Charro also serves up some of the best food in town.
-A rotating menu of small plates like the green chile cheeseburger slider, pulled pork sliders or tacos are the perfect accompaniment to a house margarita or local Santa Fe brew.
+With great drinks and an even better atmosphere, Del Charro also serves up some of the best food in town.
+A rotating menu of small plates like the green chile cheeseburger sliders, the pulled pork sliders, or tacos are the perfect accompaniment to a house margarita or local Santa Fe brew.
 Don’t fill up though, the main course is yet to come.

 Pro-tip: If you’re loving the saloon vibe why not hitch the horses and stay the night?
 The attached inn, the Inn of the Governors has charming Santa Fe styled rooms and reasonable rates.